TheGoodlike13/liberty_or_death/README.md

 modify the 'cn=config.ldif' file, then I'll just have to reverse engineer the logic for the checksum calculation.
 We already know it's CRC32, so I just need to figure out the input.

-It seems that calculating the CRC32 is as simple as typing 'crc32 {filename}'.
+It seems that calculating the CRC32 is as simple as typing

+    crc32 {filename}

 Well, let's give that a shot on our config file.
 Predictably the value does not match the one in the file.
 But what if we remove those lines temporarily?
 Bingo.

 I re-add the line I had previously deleted and run CRC32, then re-add the documentation lines at the top with the new CRC value.

+    sudo slaptest -u

-Running 'sudo slaptest -u' now no longer produces the checksum error.
+now no longer produces the checksum error.
 Hurray!
 Now let's hope 'ldapmodify' doesn't have any hidden side-effects that are not at all covered by this CRC32 magic trick.

 That's 1 out of 3 errors taken care of!
 NEXT!

-"<olcRootPW> can only be set when rootdn is under suffix".
+    <olcRootPW> can only be set when rootdn is under suffix

 It would help if you could tell us, you know, what do you think these 'rootdn' and 'suffix' values are, because the ones I entered into the file seem just fine.
 Then again, I made that file myself, so it's entirely possible the system hasn't even looked there.
 Google it is!

 [#god_bodg_it](#god_bodg_it) seems to have exactly the same issue.
 The answer, unfortunately, is entirely useless because we go back to the Fiddler's riddle (that's the thing from previous